natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-5E.md

 The F-5E is a light fighter, so as such it lacks any kind armour.
 If it loses its wing or tail it becomes incredibly difficult to fly.
 Surprisingly though, it can take a significant amount of punishment for its size.
 It can often survive a few hits from 20 and 23 mm cannons, and in the right circumstances, even tank a single infrared missile, though in the latter case it will likely still leave you critically damaged, such as being down an engine and / or missing one or multiple control surfaces.
 Despite the razorback-like hump of the fuselage being loaded with fuel tanks, fires are uncommon unless a direct hit to one of the engines occurs.

-Flaring off incoming infrared missiles is very easy with the F-5E due to the low operating temperature of the engines even at full WEP to the point it's unnecessary, and maybe even wasteful to use the ''Flares Reinforced'' or ''Flare Priority'' setup for the countermeasures.
+Flaring off incoming infrared missiles is very easy with the F-5E due to the low operating temperature of the engines even at full WEP, a trait shared with all the F-5 variants.
 While the E model only carries 45 countermeasures compared to the 60 on the A & C, they deploy one at a time and straight down, instead of deploying two at a time and completely rearwards, meaning your effective total is greater than the earlier F-5s, as well as being better at guiding infrareds away from you, ''except'' at ultra-low altitudes where the countermeasures may hit the ground.

 === Modifications and economy ===
 {{Specs-Economy}}